 - 3 Eggs large

-- 1 ltr Cooking oil for deep frying
+- 4 cups (1 l) Cooking oil for deep frying

 Instructions

-- Combine well - knead for three minutes.
+- Next, add the liquid ingredients to the dry ingredients.
+Combine well and knead for three minutes.

-- Cover with a damp towel and rest for at least 2 hours or overnight (traditionally this dough is kept to prove and ferment overnight)
+- Cover with a damp towel and rest for at least 2 hours or overnight Pro tip – traditionally this dough is kept to prove and ferment overnight.
+This develops the yeast and adds a wonderful flavor.
+If possible leave to prove overnight.

 Deep fry Fugias